scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 Future public services in Scotland need to be flexible.
 When services are delivered using agile methods, it allows them to be changed quickly and improved regularly.

-Service teams across Scotland must use the agile approach to delivering a service as part of the [Digital First Service Standard](standards/digital-first).
+If you're not using agile to deliver your service, please raise this in your first conversation with the Digital First team.

-If you think you can’t use agile to deliver your service, please raise this in your first conversation with the Digital First team, contact them at <a href="mailto:OCIOAssurance@gov.scot">OCIOAssurance@gov.scot</a>.
+You can contact them at <a href="mailto:OCIOAssurance@gov.scot">OCIOAssurance@gov.scot</a>.

 ## Discovery